 A wet market, food centre and shopping complex in one, Tekka Centre is the go-to for your Indian cuisine fix.
-Specialties here include the biryani (a spicy rice dish served with chicken or mutton gravy) from Hanifa’s or Allauddin; and the Indian rojak (a salad made up of fried dough fritters, boiled potatoes, cuttlefish, hard boiled eggs, and more) from Temasek Indian Rojak.
+Specialities include biryani (spicy rice dish served with chicken or mutton gravy) from Hanifa’s or Allauddin, and Indian rojak (a salad of fried dough fritters, boiled potatoes, cuttlefish, hard boiled eggs and more) from Temasek Indian Rojak.
 Finish your meal with a glass of teh tarik (frothy hot milk tea) from any of the drink stalls!

 Tekka Centre, 665 Buffalo Road, Singapore 210665

 Want vegetarian dishes that are a little out of the ordinary?
 Pay a visit to Cafe Salivation’s vibrant fuchsia- and tangerine-themed shophouse cafe for its fun take on international vegetarian cuisine.
 Here, you’ll find a smorgasbord of vegetarian dishes including burgers (veggie ones, of course!), pastas, baked dishes, quesadillas, eggless cakes and more.
 The menu also offers items suitable for vegans, Buddhists and Jains.